Updated March 31, 2026

 - Commercial auto coverage in New York must meet the stated minimum liability limits of $25,000/$50,000/$10,000 when a business vehicle is used for inspections.

-- New York requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter for office space, storage, or shared work locations.
+- Most commercial leases in New York require proof of general liability coverage, which can matter for office space, storage, or shared work locations.

 - Insurance buying decisions should account for regulation by the New York State Department of Financial Services and verify that policy documents match the business name and operating structure.